By Rebecca Robertson, Financial Advisor

 You get tax relief on this money from the government.
 You may also be allowed to put extra money into your pension pot, depending on the terms of the pension.

-The new changes to the law means that by 2018 your employer much automatically enrol you into a workplace pension scheme if you are over 22 and under state pension age and earn more than £10,000 per year.
+Your employer must automatically enrol you into a workplace pension scheme if you are over 22 and under state pension age and earn more than £10,000 per year.

 A personal pension may be necessary if you are self employed or your employer currently does not run a pension scheme or if you are not working but can still afford to pay some money into a pension.